 Nearly all of the remaining materials came from B&Q: One steel angle bracket intended for joining timber and one piece of 8mm diameter aluminium rod.
 The other part was a short length of 10mm x 15mm rectangular section aluminium, but B&Q's finest 10mm square bar would be OK if drilled with care.

 The first part to make is the piece that is fixed to the carb throttle linkage.
-The rectangular section is cut and drilled according to this diagram:
+The rectangular section is cut and drilled as shown in the following picture:

 Note that the semi-circular groove at the base is filed once the piece is offered up to the end of the linkage, to fit over the lump at the back of the cable connector (this stops it twisting).
 Also note the small recess one the linkage side of the piece - this is to allow for the small amount of waste metal found on the side of the flat linkage plate resulting from welding (a bit of filing of the waste metal may also be required).